ingermarie/feather-state/README.md

 ## Roadmap 🚀
 - Minified version via CDN
+- Find more performant way of unwatching values
 - Cleaner way of referencing values in watcher parameters
 - Get even tinier in size